 The dyke is in private ownership.
 There is a Devil's Dyke Restoration Project set up which is a partnership scheme involving Natural England, English Heritage, Cambridgshire Wildlife Trust and the Cambridgshire County Council working with landowners and managers and local people.
-The aim of this project is to restore the dyke and there are now clear management aims.
+The aim of the project is to restore the dyke and there is an agreed management plan.
 The species rich calcareous grassland requires active management without which it rapidly becomes dominated by rank grasses which leads to the encroachment of scrub over time.
 Traditional management is by grazing.